Dinos Lefkaritis: Biography

-Dinos Lefkaritis was born on March 30, 1995 in Larnaca, Cyprus.
-He began skiing at the age of 5 on the Troodoos Mountains, a large mountain range on Mount Olympus–the highest point in Cyprus.
+Dinos Lefkaritis was born on March 30, 1995, in Larnaca, Cyprus.
+He began skiing at the age of 5 on the Troodos Mountains, a large mountain range on Mount Olympus, the highest point in Cyprus.
 He was named Junior Ski Athlete of the Year by the Cyprus Skiing Federation in 2011, 2013, and 2014.

 He attended the American Academy of Larnaca from 2007 to 2014.
 He worked as a public relations officer for Cyprus's United Nations Youth and Student Association during his last year of secondary school.
 Lefkaritis speaks Greek, German, and English.

 He is currently attending Bates College in Lewiston, Maine where he is double majoring in engineering and economics.
 While at university, he participates on their ski team and is counted among the college's 12 Olympians.
 He is the college's only male Alpine skier to compete in the Olympics.
 Lefkaritis withdrew temporarily from the college during the second semester of his third year to train for the Olympics.
 He trained with the Cyprus Skiing Federation on mountain ranges in Europe and South America.